Opticos/gwsl/help.md

 3. The logs are stored in ```dashboard.log``` and ```service.log```.

-4. Include these logs in support emails or share them in the Discord help server.
+4. Include these logs in support emails or share them in the [Discord help server](https://discord.gg/VkvNgkH).
+Make sure no personal information is contained in them before sharing.